-What are Government Bonds and its advantages?
+Government Bonds and Their Benefits

 Bonds are financial products in which an investor lends money to a third party.
 The entity borrows money at a fixed interest rate for a set period.
 This entity could be the government, a bank, or a corporation.
 As a result, when the government issues bonds, they are referred to as government bonds.